Vahidpro/clean-code-notes/README.md

 ### Class Names
 Classes and objects should have noun or noun phrase names like `Customer`, `WikiPage`, `Account`, and `AddressParser`.
 Avoid words like `Manager`, `Processor`, `Data`, or Info in the name of a class.
 A class name should not be a verb.

+**Say what you mean.
+Mean what you say.**
+The function names have to stand alone, and they have to be consistent in order for you to pick the correct method without any additional exploration.
+Likewise, it’s confusing to have a `controller` and a `manager` and a `driver` in the same code base.

+## Don't Pun
+Avoid using the same word for two purposes.
+Using the same term for two different ideas is essentially a pun.

+## Add Meaningful Context
+Imagine that you have variables named `firstName`, `lastName`, `street`, `houseNumber`, `city`, `state`, and `zipcode`.
+Taken together it’s pretty clear that they form an address.
+But what if you just saw the `state` variable being used alone in a method?
+Would you automatically infer that it was part of an address?
+You can add context by using prefixes: `addrFirstName`, `addrLastName`, `addrState`, and so on.
+At least readers will understand that these variables are part of a larger structure.